alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Load Flames files authored with Apophysis, Fractorium, etc.

-Following some images showing FLAM3 for Houdini rendering some of the Fractorium's example flame files.
+Following are some images showing FLAM3 for Houdini rendering some of the Fractorium's example flame files.
-Some have been modified to fit within FLAM3 for Houdini available variations.
-The screenshots shows Houdini Karma interactive on the left and Fractorium with the same flame file on the right.
+Some have been modified to fit within FLAM3 for Houdini's available variations.
+The screenshots show Houdini Karma interactive on the left, and Fractorium with the same flame file on the right.

 `Chocolate Scaffold in Too Many Dimensions by plangkye.
 Source: Fractorium`
 ![Fractorium to FLAM3HOUDINI 01](https://github.com/alexnardini/FLAM3/blob/main/img/FractoriumToFLAM3HOUDINI_03.jpg)